Contact Us

 Filtering the Chart

-You can select any category to have the chart only show the information for the selected category.
+You can select any category to display only the information for that category in the chart.
 If there are multiple document types under a category, you can expand the category to view the included document types.
-You can choose to view the entire category, which will include all document types in the category, or you can choose to view a specific document type under the category.
+You can choose to view the entire category, which will consist of all document types in the category, or you can choose to view a specific document type under the category.
 You can reset the chart back to the default view by clicking in the center of the chart.

 Viewing Files

 The chart is interactive.
 Hovering on a segment will display a tooltip that shows the full document type name if it doesn’t fit on the segment.
-If you click a segment in the chart or click View Files, you will be taken to the Results page, and the results will be filtered based on the selected information.
+If you click a segment in the chart or click View Files, you will be taken to the Content page, which will be filtered based on the selected information.

 Refreshing Content

 The page does not automatically refresh to maintain any filtering being used to review the data.
 Instead, you can use the Refresh button to refresh the page when needed.
-Note that a refresh draws the File Categories chart again, and as a result, categories may be assigned a different color on the refresh.
+Note that a refresh redraws the File Categories chart, and as a result, categories may be assigned a different color during the refresh.

 Copying the Chart

-The Copy option allows you to copy the chart to your computer’s clipboard.
-This allows you to paste the chart as an image into email messages, documents, etc. as needed.
+The Copy button allows you to copy the chart to your computer’s clipboard.
+This will enable you to paste the chart as an image into email messages, documents, and other applications as needed.

 Saving the Chart